guicho271828/eazy-opencl/README.md

-# Cl-Opencl - Opencl Binding for Common Lisp
+# eazy-opencl - Opencl Binding for Common Lisp

-*Can you see the dawn of lisp-based FPGA ?*
+*Can You see the dawn of lisp-based FPGA ?*